poiyzy/QuestionMarkMethods/README.md

 end
 ```

-But I am tired of this, all I need it is just adding a question mark at the end of the method name, so I build this gem to reduce that codes.
+But I am tired of this, all I need is just adding a question mark at the end of the method name, so I build this gem to reduce that codes.

 ## Installation